 The Torah (Leviticus 11: 9) teaches that a kosher fish must have both fins and scales.
 (Fins help the fish swim, and scales are covering their bodies).
 Even if the fish has only one scale or one fin, it is permitted.
-Tuna, for example, have very few scales, yet is kosher.
+Tuna, for example, have very few scales, yet are kosher.
 Other popular kosher fish are bass, carp, cod, halibut, herring, mackerel, trout, and salmon.

 Crustaceans (such as lobster and crab) and other shellfish (such as clams) are not kosher because they lack scales.
 In addition, all marine mammals (eg, whales and dolphins) are not kosher.

-Yes, there are kosher varieties of sushi and caviar – providing it from a kosher species (fins and scales), and that it was prepared only with kosher utensils (knives, cutting boards, etc.).
+Yes, there are kosher varieties of sushi and caviar – providing it from a kosher species (fins and scales), and it was prepared only with kosher utensils (knives, cutting boards, etc.).

 Many people are surprised when they discover that four species of grasshoppers are kosher (Leviticus 11:22).
 However, all other insects are not kosher.

 One might think that this has little practical application to our modern eating habits.
 But, many leafy vegetables (lettuce, broccoli) often contain insects and before taking them as meals they must be carefully examined.
 Some fruits like raspberries and strawberries are also problematic.
 Rabbis have developed specific methods to properly check these fruits and vegetables.

 Zomick’s is located in Inwood, NY and the restaurant is open every workday.
 Visit them online at YellowPages and share your experience with others that are visiting Zomick’s Kosher Bakery.